jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 #Eclipse cheat sheets to DITA to PDF

 I worked on the [open source](https://en.wikipedia.org/wiki/Open_source) [Java](https://www.oracle.com/java/index.html) based project [Debrief](http://debrief.info/) the leading maritime analysis tool which is also on GitHub at [https://github.com/debrief/debrief](https://github.com/debrief/debrief).
-This project is based on some parts of the document publishing that I did in that project.
-See the glossary of links at the bottom of this README which describes the technologies being used.
+This project aims to be a easy to follow tutorial on Java and is based on some parts of the document publishing that I did in the Debrief project.
+The glossary of links at the bottom of this README describe the technologies being used.

 Note: Now supporting multiple output formats - PDF, HTMLHelp, TocJS, XHTML.